top of page

 Research

-Rohil is an invited member of two International Working Groups addressing research and knowledge gaps for the condition Degenerative Cervical Myelopathy (Peri-operative Rehabilitation Incubator and Professional Education group).
-This is a research leadership initiative run by Myelopathy.org and AO Spine.
+Rohil is an invited member of three AO Spine x Myelopathy.org International Working Groups addressing research and knowledge gaps for the condition Degenerative Cervical Myelopathy (1.
+Peri-operative Rehabilitation incubator, 2.
+Diagnostic Criteria incubator and 3) Professional Education steering committee).
 Further, Rohil was awarded a Health Research Council of NZ Research Fellowship for his PhD thesis which focusses on improving the early diagnosis of Degenerative Cervical Myelopathy in New Zealand.
-He has presented his research across Australasia at medical, surgical and physiotherapy conferences.
+He has presented his research across the Asia Pacific region at medical, surgical and physiotherapy conferences and won several awards for his research.

 Leadership

-Rohil is a past Chairperson of the Auckland Branch of Physiotherapy NZ (2021-2022) and held a committee role for 6 years leading the provision of clinical education and professional development for physiotherapists.
+Rohil is a past Chairperson of the Auckland Branch of Physiotherapy NZ (2021-2022) and held a committee role for 6 years leading the provision of clinical education and professional development for physiotherapists (2018-2023).

 IMG_5970_edited_edited.jpg